 Creamy Lasagna Soup

 Tag me on Instagram to share your creations, and follow along on Pinterest for more easy, tasty recipes.

-White bowl with lasagna soup, ricotta, and basil
+White bowl with creamy lasagna soup, ricotta, and basil.

+Creamy Lasagna Soup